-Don’t be afraid to experiment with Yucatecan cuisine and street food
+Don’t be afraid to experiment with the food

-Do not be afraid of trying Yucatecan food or assume that traveling to Mexico is synonymous with getting sick.
+Do not be afraid of trying Yucatecan food and street food eats or assume that travelling to Mexico is synonymous with getting sick.
 It doesn’t have to be.

 If you venture to Merida and don’t experiment with the local food, you are missing out on a huge part of the travel experience.
 When it comes to street food, there are many Mexican classics that you can find here, and many that are only available in the Yucatan.

-You will find stalls scattered throughout the city center and its various neighborhoods.
-In particular, there is an abundance along the main promenade of Paseo de Montejo, in Plaza Principal and in Paque Aleman.
+You will find stalls scattered throughout the city centre and its various neighbourhoods.
+In particular, there are always lots of tianguis along the main promenade of Paseo de Montejo, in Plaza Principal and in Paque Aleman.

-Elotes are a must-try in Mexico and this dish simply consists of a corn on the cob grilled to perfection and slathered with mayonnaise, chili powder, and a spritz of lime juice.
+Elotes are a must-try in Mexico and this dish simply consists of a corn on the cob grilled to perfection and slathered with mayonnaise, chilli powder, and a spritz of lime juice.

 For something uniquely Yucatecan, order a marquesita.
 This is a crepe that is rolled up like a taco and stuffed with cajeta (a kind of Mexican caramel), condensed milk, jam, chocolate or Edam cheese (queso de bola).

-None of these places are likely to look appealing anyway!
-Carry hand sanitizer and antibacterial wipes so that you can easily clean your hands before eating.
+Always carry a little bottle of hand sanitiser and some antibacterial wipes in your bag so that you can easily clean up before and after eating.

 Can you drink the water in Merida Mexico?

-Some luxe hotels have potable water on-site.
+Some luxury hotels in Merida have potable water on-site.
 If they do, they will advise you as such upon check-in.